matteodegobbi/vault/Reinforcement Learning/Monte Carlo - On-Policy methods.md

 We can notice how the computational complexity does not depend on the size of the MDP but depends on the size of the episode.

-Both the first-visit and every-visit versions can be seen as a model free version of [[Dynamic Programming#Generalized policy iteration |GPI]].
+Both the first-visit and every-visit versions can be seen as a model free version of [[Reinforcement Learning/Dynamic Programming#Generalized policy iteration|GPI]].

 ---
 # Control
-Estimating state value functions is not enough in order to compute a greedy policy, this is because unlike [[Dynamic Programming|DP]] we don't have access to $P,R$ so we cannot use equation:
+Estimating state value functions is not enough in order to compute a greedy policy, this is because unlike [[Reinforcement Learning/Dynamic Programming|DP]] we don't have access to $P,R$ so we cannot use equation:

 ![[Pasted image 20251024184220.png]]